akprasad/arunkprasad.com/akp/posts/kageyama-7-dan-on-amateurs-and-professionals.md

 > There is a saying that a lion gives its all when chasing even a rabbit.

-The pain of effort yields the pleasure of progress:
+The pain of effort is worth it -- but only if done right:

 > Of course one cannot make progress in any discipline without effort.
 'There
 > is no pleasure without pain.'
 Pleasure is progress, and pain the pain of